rintnetwork/front-end/src/content/glossary/index.md

 ### transaction {#transaction}

-Data committed to the Ethereum Blockchain signed by an originating [account](#account), targeting a specific [address](#address).
+Data committed to the ethereum Blockchain signed by an originating [account](#account), targeting a specific [address](#address).
 The transaction contains metadata such as the [gas limit](#gas-limit) for that transaction.

 <DocLink to="/developers/docs/transactions/" title="Transactions" />

 ### transaction fee {#transaction-fee}

-A fee you need to pay whenever you use the Ethereum network.
+A fee you need to pay whenever you use the ethereum network.
 Examples include sending funds from your [wallet](#wallet) or a [dapp](#dapp) interaction, like swapping tokens or buying a collectible.
 You can think of this like a service charge.
 This fee will change based on how busy the network is.
 This is because [miners](#miner), the people responsible for processing your transaction, are likely to prioritise transactions with higher fees – so congestion forces the price up.

 At a technical level, your transaction fee relates to how much [gas](#gas) your transaction requires.